kubrickfr/avsc-wiki/API.md

   + `channelPolicy(channels)` {Function} Function to load balance between active channels.
 Should return one of the passed in channels.
 The default selects a channel at random.
+  + `noBuffering` {Boolean} By default messages emitted while no channels are active will be buffered until a channel becomes available.
+Setting this option will instead cause emitting a message to fail if no channels are active at the time.
   + `remoteProtocols` {Object} Map of remote protocols, keyed by hash, to cache locally.
 This will save a handshake with clients connecting using one of these protocols.